-The Word of God accordingly undertook a consultation with members regarding the decision to become “allied” to the Sword of the Spirit rather than remain as full members.
-The consultation was a painful process.
-A majority of the community members agreed to the allied status, but many were opposed, and the whole process left the community divided, and relationships with others in the Sword of the Spirit were damaged.
-Some of the members of The Word of God who wanted to remain in the Sword of the Spirit asked for authorization from the Sword of the Spirit Council to form a local Sword of the Spirit community in the Ann Arbor area.
+The coordinators of The Word of God had not all been in agreement with the request to take an “allied” status rather than remain as full members of the Sword of the Spirit.
+When the community proceeded to undertake a consultation with members regarding the decision, it proved to be a painful process, with some members saying they wanted to hear more from the Sword of the Spirit leaders.
+In the end, many community members agreed to the allied status, but many were opposed, and the whole process left the community divided, and relationships with others in the Sword of the Spirit were damaged.
+Some of the coordinators and members of The Word of God who wanted to remain in the Sword of the Spirit asked for authorization from the Sword of the Spirit Council to form a local Sword of the Spirit community in the Ann Arbor area.
 Consequently, a new community was formed, which is now called Word of Life.
-The Lamb of God community left the Sword of the Spirit at this time and the community in Belfast, Northern Ireland, was divided.

-The 1980s were very difficult years for the Sword of the Spirit, and most particularly for those communities in the United States.
-Some communities did not survive the process and disappeared.
-Others survived but lost many good members, some of them hurt and bitter.
+To summarize, the 1980s were thus difficult years for the Sword of the Spirit, and most particularly for communities in the United States.
+Many left The Word of God, some of them hurt and bitter.
 Those who persevered emerged wiser, having learned important lessons by painful experience.
-In the process, the pattern of life that characterizes covenant community in the Sword of the Spirit and elsewhere was forged.
-Many factors made for a painful journey to greater unity and stability—the inevitable growing pains of a new form of community life, immaturity on the part of leaders, some overzealous and unwise pastoral care, rapid growth, an untested model for relationships among communities, hostility from “anti-cult” groups, and opposition from some church leaders.
+In the process, the pattern of life that characterizes covenant community in the Sword of the Spirit was forged.
+Many factors made for a painful journey to greater unity and stability – the inevitable growing pains of a new, rapidly growing form of community life, the immaturity of leaders, some overzealous and unwise pastoral care.
+In addition, there was an untested model for relationships among communities, hostility from “anti-cult” groups, and opposition from some church leaders.

 In 1990 the Council of the Sword of the Spirit (the governing body, now called the “Assembly”) approved a revised constitution.
-The attempt to govern the entire network of communities from a single council of coordinators was not working, because the network was too widespread and diverse.
+It had become clear early in the 1980s that the attempt to govern the entire network of communities from a single council of coordinators was not working, because the network was too widespread and diverse, and the leadership resources were too few.
 Instead, the Assembly adopted a “community of communities” model.
 Each community would be self-governing, with the central government overseeing common outreach and the development of new communities.
-All communities would adopt a common community order, but adapted by each to its own situation.
+All communities would adopt a common community order but adapted by each to its own situation.

-The revised constitution also provided for regular visitation of each community by a team from other communities to assess its health and to make recommendation to the coordinators based on interviews with the members.
+The revised constitution also provided for regular visitation of each community by a team from other communities to assess its health and to make recommendations to the coordinators based on interviews with the members.
 Each community, moreover, was to adopt a constitution of its own, laying out the pattern of leadership and decision-making.
-The office of president of the Sword of the Spirit, filled by a vote of the Council, would be held for a term of years: the first president elected was Carlos Mántica of Nicaragua.
+The office of president of the Sword of the Spirit, filled by a vote of the Council, would be held for a fixed term, but could then be re-elected.
+The first president elected was Carlos Mántica of Nicaragua.

 Kevin Ranaghan and Dorothy Ranaghan, Catholic Pentecostals (Paulist Press, 1969), p.
 233-34.